catseye/The-Dossier/article/Perspective on Text Adventures.md

 know, ever calls them.

 That isn't the only idiosyncratic thing about this book.
-It claims unequivocally that the map of the territory through which the player travels in the game must be a dense two-dimensional array.
-"Haunted House" (which was the type-in adventure which appeared in the book and which the bulk of the book was dedicated to analyzing), for example, had 64 locations in an 8-by-8 grid.
-Further, the book claimed that if you wanted to model a 3-dimensional world, you'd need a 3-dimensional array, and that this takes a lot of memory ("48K is probably the minimum to make it worthwhile").
+It claims unequivocally that the territory through which the player travels in the game must be mapped onto a Cartesian grid.
+"Haunted House", the type-in adventure which appeared in the book and which the bulk of the book was dedicated to analyzing, had 64 locations in an 8-by-8 grid.
+Further, the book claimed that if you wanted to model a 3-dimensional world, with passages going over and under other passages, you'd need a 3-dimensional array, and that this takes a lot of memory ("48K is probably the minimum to make it worthwhile").

 This was probably an intentional simplification, but it did not jibe with my experience, even at the time.
-The games I had played had quite irregular maps that would not comfortably fit in a grid, and which had one-way routes and up-and-down routes and even "bendy" routes (where west and south are "opposite directions", for example.)
+The games I had played had quite irregular maps that would not comfortably fit in a grid, with one-way routes and up-and-down routes and even "bendy" routes (where west and south are "opposite directions", for example.)